 - Large, so difficult to park and maneuver

 - Harder to store due to length and height

 Best Starter Rig: Forest River Cardinal

-You can get a floor plan with a bunkhouse, a separate theater room, a large and spacious king bedroom master suite, and more.
-This setup is ideal for a number of families, especially those of you with older children.
-One of the floor plans offers a master suite as well as a separate secondary bedroom, something that is rare in the RV world.
+In particular, I’m drawn to the diversity of the floorplans.
+I can opt for a layout with a bunkhouse, a separate theater room, a large and spacious king-bedroom master suite, and more.
+This setup is ideal for a number of families, especially those with older children.
+One of the floorplans offers a master suite as well as a separate secondary bedroom, which is a pretty rare find in the RV world!

 Most Luxurious: Jayco Pinnacle

 - Exterior Length: 36′ 4″ – 44′ 5″